edoardottt/MSc-CyberSecurity-Sapienza/Internet-of-Things/lab/exercises/README.md

-The *exercises* folder contains stupid programs I wrote to train myself with c++.
+This *exercises* folder contains stupid programs I wrote to train myself with c++.
 To compile the programs you can use `make all` or `make build`.
 To clear the folder `make clean`.